RyanKennon/Okta-Tenant-Setup/README.md

 ### 7) Manually Assign Users to a Group

+Manually assigning users to the Kennon Technologies Employees group demonstrates direct group membership management and establishes the base group that will be referenced in the Global Session Policy and Authenticator Enrollment Policy configurations.

 1. Open the **Directory** tab then select **Groups**
 2. Select **Kennon Technologies Employees** and open the **People** tab
 3. Select **Assign People**